 In acknowledgement of the 2020 Olympics, which would have kicked off in Tokyo last week, the Criterion Collection is streaming its monumental collection 100 Years of Olympic Films on their streaming platform, the Criterion Channel.
 The collection includes 53 films and covers 41 editions of the Olympic Games, from Stockholm in 1912 to London in 2012.
-Every weekday until next Friday, I'll highlight a different moment and film from the last century of Olympic films.
+Every weekday for two weeks, I'll highlight a different moment and film from the last century of Olympic films.

 There isn't a sports documentary quite like Tony Maylam's White Rock, a fast and polished record of the 1976 Winter Olympics in Innsbruck (that's in Austria) which uniquely stars a Hollywood actor as a sort of Greek theatre-style narrator.
 The cool move is made cooler by the star cast as that narrator, the classic American tough guy James Coburn.
 The Nebraskan-born actor had a toothy grin and cowboy strut that made him a contemporary of the big dudes of the '50s through '70s, the Charles Bronsons and Clint Eastwoods.

 Maylam cleverly plays on the original idea of a Greek monologuist by the way he stages Coburn, who sets up dramatic scenes with swagger.
 He monologues at the foot of a mountain as skiers fly past him.
 He monologues while on a bobsled.
 Think Green Eggs and Ham, except it's Coburn monologuing here, there, and everywhere.
 (I swear it's slick.)
 In the Western tradition of theater, monologues trace back to Greek theater, and the earliest Greek theater centers around a single speaker backed by a chorus.
 In White Rock, Coburn is our monologuist and the athletes are our chorus.